leafedbug-cmd/dwai-assistant/docs/setup-open-webui.md

 3. **Name:** `DWAI Service Documents`
 4. **Source:** Select folder path input.
 5. **Path:** `/data/dwai-docs` (inside container; maps to `C:\Users\austin\dwai-assistant\docs\service-documents` on host).
+   - If you used the `docker-compose.yml` in this repo, it maps to your repo's `.\docs` folder.
 6. **Settings:**
    - Keep directory hierarchy intact.
    - Enable recursive indexing.